 George Mason University Libraries

-Beginning with the 2017 cycle, the program's guidelines have been expanded beyond the single award to include funding for an additional fellowship for a project proposal that specifically aligns with the Libraries’ ever-increasing activities in the area of digital scholarship (e.g., digital humanities, data-focused research, development of digital content and curation).
+In 2017, the program's guidelines were expanded beyond a single award to include funding for an additional fellowship for a project proposal that specifically aligns with the Libraries’ ever-increasing initiatives in the area of digital scholarship (e.g., digital humanities, data-focused research, development of digital content and curation).

 The award is administered by the Office of the Dean of Libraries and University Librarian (with approximately half the amount to cover one-time purchases of research materials or specialized digital scholarship tools, and the remainder allocated towards other research-related costs as deemed appropriate).